A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: LLM Based Open-Domain Dialogue Systems

 \subsubsection{Knowledge-Enhanced Generation}

-Building on these foundational advancements in sequence-to-sequence models and attention mechanisms, Zhao et al. \cite{zhao2020knowledge} propose an enhancement for dialogue generation through the integration of external knowledge with PLMs such as GPT-2.
-Their approach involves a BERT-based Knowledge Selection Module for selecting relevant documents \(D'\) from a set \(D\) based on the dialogue context \(U\).
-The selected knowledge is utilized in a GPT-2-based Response Generation Model for generating responses:
+Knowledge enhancement in dialogue generation addresses the limitation of relying solely on training data by incorporating external information sources.
+Zhao et al. \cite{zhao2020knowledge} combine PLMs with external knowledge through a BERT-based Knowledge Selection Module.
+This module implements a two-stage process: first selecting relevant documents \(D'\) from a knowledge base \(D\) based on dialogue context \(U\), then incorporating this knowledge into response generation.
+Their GPT-2-based Response Generation Model operates according to:

-where \( g(U, D') \) represents the integrated user dialogue context and selected knowledge, and \( \theta \) denotes the GPT-2 parameters.
-This method allows the generation of responses that are contextually relevant and informed by external knowledge.
+where \( g(U, D') \) represents the integration function for dialogue context and selected knowledge, and \( \theta \) denotes the GPT-2 parameters.
+The model implements dynamic knowledge selection during generation, allowing it to adapt knowledge incorporation based on dialogue context.

+Asai et al. \cite{asai2023self} introduced Self-RAG, a framework incorporating self-reflection mechanisms for knowledge retrieval and response generation.
+The system implements three key components: a retrieval mechanism that determines when additional knowledge is needed, an evaluation module that assesses retrieved information relevance, and a generation module that produces responses while critiquing its own outputs.
+Their innovation lies in the use of reflection tokens, which serve multiple purposes: guiding the generation process, enabling runtime behavior customization, and implementing adaptive retrieval thresholds.
+The framework combines dense retrieval techniques with large language models and introduces specialized negative sampling strategies for improved knowledge selection accuracy.
+Their approach also includes mechanisms for balancing retrieval frequency and response quality through controlled token generation.

-Moreover, while Zhao et al. focused on enhancing dialogue generation with external knowledge, Xu et al. \cite{xu2022long} introduce the PLATO-LTM model, featuring a Long-Term Memory (LTM) mechanism to consistently maintain persona information.
-The model utilizes a Persona Extractor (PE) to classify persona labels based on user input \( U_i \) using an ERNIE-CNN architecture.
-The LTM module in PLATO-LTM is responsible for matching the context with the relevant persona, enabling the system to retrieve appropriate persona-specific information.
-The Generation Module is represented as:
+Xu et al. \cite{xu2022long} presented PLATO-LTM, featuring a Long-Term Memory (LTM) mechanism for persona information management.
+The architecture consists of multiple specialized components: a Persona Extractor (PE) based on ERNIE-CNN architecture that processes user input \( U_i \) to identify persona characteristics, and an LTM module that maintains and retrieves relevant persona information during conversations.
+Their Generation Module implements a structured learning objective:

-This equation represents the negative log-likelihood loss function, where \( r_t \) is the generated response at time \( t \), \( c \) denotes the current context, \( \rho_u \) and \( \rho_s \) are user and system persona embeddings, respectively, and \( r_{<t} \) symbolizes the responses generated up to the previous time step.
-PLATO-LTM's design focuses on enhancing the coherence and engagement of conversations by dynamically managing persona information, thus facilitating more natural and contextually relevant dialogue generation.
+where \( r_t \) denotes the generated response at time \( t \), \( c \) represents the current context, \( \rho_u \) and \( \rho_s \) are user and system persona embeddings respectively, and \( r_{<t} \) indicates the response history.
+The model maintains persona consistency through continuous updates to the LTM component based on interaction patterns.